xyproto/orbiton/README.md

 * Can format Go code using `gofmt`.
 * Can be used for drawing "ASCII graphics".
 * Must be given a filename at start.
 * The editor is always in "overwrite mode".
-Characters are never inserted so that other characters are moved around, except for `ctrl-d` for deleting a character.
+Characters are never inserted.
+Lines can not be removed.
+The only time characters are moved areound is with `ctrl-d`, for deleting a character.
-* `Esc` can be used to toggle "writing mode" where the cursor is limited to the end of lines and "ASCII drawing mode".
+* `Esc` can be used to toggle "writing mode" where the cursor is limited to the end of lines and "ASCII graphics mode".
 * Can handle text that contains the tab character (`\t`).
-* There is no undo.
+* There is no undo!
 * Expects utilities like `gofmt` to be in `/usr/bin`.

 ## Known bugs